ademkikaj/AutoGSN/README.md

 Next, copy the generated `{dataset}.dat` file to `gspan/data_nx/{dataset}/{dataset}.dat`.
 Well-known dataset `MUTAG` already exists as an example.

-Next we have to convert `networkx` data to a specific input that can be used with `gSpan`.
+Next we have to convert `networkx` data to a specific format that can be used with `gSpan`.
 To do so run the following command within the `gSpan` project.

 ```bash
 # python utilities/nx_to_graph.py -d {dataset_name}